freepn/fpnd/README_DNS_setup.rst

 with some alternate dns providers (note this is only the provider section and not a complete config file).

-By default subby will only listen for DNS requests on the loopback interface on port ``53``, ie, ``127.0.0.1:53`` so you'll need to set this in your new ``resolv.conf`` file.
+By default stubby will only listen for DNS requests on the loopback interface on port ``53``, ie, ``127.0.0.1:53`` so you'll need to set this in your new ``resolv.conf`` file.